Rethinking Retail: To Repurpose, or Reconstruct?

 While struggling today, many of these properties do, in fact, have promising futures…especially given that second prevailing school of thought/optimism about the human spirit and its need to be among others and enjoy experiences.
 So the first question is, What are the center’s challenges, and what are its opportunities?

-Most retail environments fall into one of three categories:
+Most strategies for rethinking retail environments fall into one of three categories:

 - Retail is still the primary driver of value at the property, but other factors may be hampering its success.
 These factors may include things like merchandizing or tenant mix, evolution of tenancy, the overall planning approach, etc.